joseeden/joeden/docs/002-IT-Foundations/003-The-History-of-Computing.md

 title: "The History of Computing"
 description: "Take a tour on a world before computers"
 sidebar_position: 3
-tags: IT Fundamentals, Computers, Operating Systems
+tags: [T Fundamentals, Computers, Operating Systems]
 last_update:
   date: 3/28/2023
 ---